CompTIA A+ Certification Overview

-In addition to single/multiple-choice questions and drag and drop questions, current versions of A+ certification exams include the so-called Performance-Based Questions (PBQs).
+In addition to single/multiple-choice questions and drag and drop questions, current versions of A+ certification exams include the Performance-Based Questions (PBQs).
 For each performance-based question, the exam prompts the candidate to perform a specific task or solve a specific problem.
 A simulated environment is then launched, in which the candidate completes the required steps.
 Each question is designed around real-world computer scenarios that will test candidate's skills and knowledge.
 The simulated environments may include different aspects of IT infrastructure, such as command prompts, Windows OS, or networking environments.

 Bridge Exams, Continuing Education (CE) Program, and Lifetime Certifications

 Bridge exams for all CompTIA certification programs retired December 31, 2010 and are no longer available.

 CompTIA A+, CompTIA Network+, CompTIA Security+, CompTIA Linux+, CompTIA Cloud+, CompTIA PenTest+, CompTIA Cybersecurity Analyst (CySA+), and CompTIA Advanced Security Practitioner (CASP+) certifications are labeled with the +CE (Continuing Education) suffix.
 To remain valid, these certifications must be renewed within three years from the date the candidate is certified.
 Certification renewal requires either retaking the newer release of the exam, renewing a higher-level CompTIA exam (if a candidate already has a higher-level CompTIA certification), or fulfilling some of the requirements from the Continuing Education (CE) program.

 Candidates certified on or before December 31st, 2010 are still considered certified for life, but further lifetime certifications are no longer available.